phspeters/minitalk/README.md

 ## 💡 About the project

-You must create a communication program in the form of a client and a server.
 The purpose of this project is to code a small data exchange program using UNIX signals.